eljavatar/DynaMTests/README.md

 2. We identify each test class and its corresponding focal class.

 3. For each test case within a test class, we map it to the related focal method and obtain a set of mapped test cases.
 We do this as follows:

- a.
-We identify as test case all the methods within a test class that have the @Test annotation (we identify as test class, all those classes that within their code have the `@Test` annotation).
+   1. We identify as test case all the methods within a test class that have the @Test annotation (we identify as test class, all those classes that within their code have the `@Test` annotation).

- b.
-We identify the focal method for a specific test case through the following heuristics:
+   2. We identify the focal method for a specific test case through the following heuristics:
- - *Class Name Matching*: we look for classes that have the same name as the test class, but without the prefix or suffix Test.
+      1. *Class Name Matching*: we look for classes that have the same name as the test class, but without the prefix or suffix Test.
- - *Method Name Matching*: Within the focal class identified in the previous step, we look for the methods that have the same name as the test method but without the prefix or suffix Test.
+      2. *Method Name Matching*: Within the focal class identified in the previous step, we look for the methods that have the same name as the test method but without the prefix or suffix Test.
- - *Unique Method Call*: If with the previous heuristic we do not obtain a result, we obtain the methods of the focal class previously identified that are invoked from the test method, and in case we obtain only one method, we select it as the focal method.
+      3. *Unique Method Call*: If with the previous heuristic we do not obtain a result, we obtain the methods of the focal class previously identified that are invoked from the test method, and in case we obtain only one method, we select it as the focal method.

 4. For each focal method, we associate a metadata representing its dynamic context.